molaruna/lfp_signalprocessing_repo/README.md

 # lfp_signalprocessing_repo

-This code uses the comodulogram algorithm to run identical PACs (power-amplitude coupling) analysis with lfp (local field potential) data collected (1) intraoperatively with the Omegatron and (2) post-operatively with the RC+S neural implant device.
+This code uses the comodulogram algorithm to run identical PACs (power-amplitude coupling) analysis with lfp (local field potential) data recorded (1) intraoperatively with the Megatron and (2) post-operatively with the RC+S neural implant device.

 ## Getting Started